MarkWinkler/MarkWinkler.github.io/README.md

 This seemed to work, however, after testing on older browsers I realised that the animations do not run and therefore the elements stay hidden.
 I then reworked the animation by increasing animation duration and setting the 0% and 50% to be `opacity: 0`.
 This has achieved the same effect as the animation delay, without having to set elements to be `opacity: 0` initially.

 This made me realise how important it is NOT to rely on animations.
 Now, even if none of the animations run on my website, everything is viewable, accessible and users will have no negative impact if they are using older browsers.

+I have removed `border-radius` from profile picture animation, as it caused performance issues on mobiles.

 ### JavaScript testing